 II.
 Describe the use of CD45RA-depleted donor lymphocyte infusion (DLI) for recipients who have severe viral infections, disease recurrence or progression, or poor immune reconstitution.
 Assess and record efficacy of CD45RA-depleted DLI for these conditions, and all adverse events that are related to CD45RA-depleted DLI.

 Patients receive rabbit anti-thymocyte globulin (ATG) intravenously (IV) daily on days -14, -13, and -12, cyclophosphamide IV once daily (QD) on day -9, fludarabine phosphate IV QD on days -8, -7, -6, -5, and -4, thiotepa IV twice daily (BID) on day -3.
 Patients receive melphalan IV QD on days -2 and -1, and rituximab IV on day -1.
 Patients receive sirolimus orally (PO) QD on day 0 until tapering beginning on day 42.
 Patients undergo TCR alpha beta depleted and CD45RA-depleted haploidentical donor progenitor cell transplantation on days 0 and 1.
 Patients receive glycosylated recombinant human G-CSF AVI-014 subcutaneously (SC) or IV on days 6 and 7.
-Beginning 2 weeks post transplantation, patients receive blinatumomab IV continuously for up to 28 days in the absence of disease progression or unexpected toxicity.
+Beginning 2 weeks post transplantation, patients who are CD19+ receive blinatumomab IV continuously for up to 21 days in the absence of disease progression or unexpected toxicity.